 You will also need to budget for the cost of any graduate entry tests and for your visa.

-Formal interviews aren’t always required for US graduate programs, particularly for international applicants.
-Some very competitive programs may use a PhD interview to help distinguish between candidates.
-Other programs may offer interviews as an optional part of the process for prospective students who want to discuss their application in person.
+Formal interviews aren’t always required for US graduate programmes, particularly for international applicants.
+Some very competitive programmes may use a PhD interview to help distinguish between candidates.
+Other programmes may offer interviews as an optional part of the process for prospective students who want to discuss their application in person.

 International students will normally need a visa to study a PhD abroad in the USA.
 Exceptions apply to citizens of Canada and Bermuda, who can enter the United States without a visa.

 All other students will need an F Student Visa.
 This is suitable for study at all academic institutions, including universities and graduate schools.

 US visa applications are handled by the US Department of State and the US Department of Homeland Security.
 In order to get an F Student Visa you will need to be accepted to study at an accredited university.
 You must also be of good character and able to satisfy the authorities that you are entering the country as a genuine student.

 There are several stages to a US visa application and they should normally be completed in the following order:

 Be accepted for a PhD at an SEVP-approved institution – Most accredited universities will be able to sponsor students within the Student Exchange and Visitor Programme (SEVP).
 Once they have accepted you for a PhD they will be able to register you with the Student Exchange Visitor Information System (SEVIS).

 In most cases you will need to pay fees of at least $360 during your visa application.
 This is made up of a $200 SEVIS fee and a $160 application fee.
 Some students may also need to pay an issuance fee.

 You should check the official guidelines on the US Department of State website before beginning a visa application.